-Calendar spread (horizontal, or time spread) is the option strategy with limited risk and profit, which lies in the simultaneous buying and selling one kind of options (calls and puts) with the same strike price.
+Calendar spread (horizontal, or time spread) is the option strategy with limited risk and profit potential, which lies in the simultaneous buying and selling one kind of options (calls or puts) with the same strike price and different expiration dates.

-For calls: buying the call, which has more distant expiration date called «back-month» and selling another call with closer expiration date called «front-month».
+For call options: buying the option, which has more distant expiration date called «back-month» and selling another call with closer expiration date called «front-month».

-For puts: buying the put, which has a long-term expiration date, that is «back-month» and selling another put with short-term one called «front-month».
+For put options: buying the option, which has more distant expiration date, that is «back-month» and selling another put with closer series, called «front-month».

-Suppose, someone uses calendar spread by buying the Call 90, September 2017 and selling the Call 90, August 2017.
-If the price falls to $85 in August and then rises to the level of $95 in September, it generates profit for the long-term option and receiving a premium from the short-term one.
+Suppose, we open the calendar spread by buying the Call 90, September 2017 for $5 and selling the Call 90, August 2017 for $3.
+If the price fluctuates around $85 till August and then increases to $95 in September, it results in making profit from the increased intrinsic value of the long-term option and receiving the premium from the short-term one.

 The result will be as follows: (3$ — 5$ + 5$) * 100 = $300.